LSEG-API-Samples/Example.WebSocketAPI.Javascript.TRWebSocketController/README.md

         * **msg**

-            The complete envelope containing all related fragments for the story.
+            The contents of the NTA envelope containing all related fragments for the story.
 The msg object is the uncompressed FRAGMENT portion of the news updates.

 ### <a id="contributing"></a>Contributing